Bellaire, Ohio: History

 Mound builders occupied numerous areas along the Ohio River and built complex earthworks.
 None of their distinctive prehistoric remains has been found within the present-day city limits.
-The Mingo, Shawnee and Delaware were historic tribes who inhabited the area at the time of European encounter and settlement.
-The latter were involved in the Northwest Indian Wars after settlement began in the post-Revolutionary War years.
+The Mingo, Shawnee, and Delaware were historic tribes who inhabited the area at the time of European encounter and settlement.
+The latter were involved in the Northwest Indian Wars after settlement began in the post- Revolutionary War years.
 Unhappy that the United States had ignored their grievances in the 1789 Treaty of Fort Harmar, the Indians tried to push out the settlers over the next several years.

 The first documented European visitors to the Ohio River Valley and this area were French trappers and priests in the early and mid-1700s.
 They were impressed with the river's heavily wooded and hilly shores, and with the abundance of fish and wildlife.
 The young George Washington had explored and surveyed lands in the Ohio River Valley before the Revolutionary War.
 After the war, he supported plans to have the federal government make land grants to veterans as payment for their services, in lieu of cash.

 The ownership of the land changed hands sporadically, through speculation and conflicts over land deeds.
 John Rodefer and Jacob Davis purchased a shared majority of land for a village, which they realized in 1834.
 They surveyed six acres of building lot sites north of what is today Twenty-Seventh Street West toward Belmont Street.
 They named it Bell Air after Davis's former home in Maryland.
 Soon after, other settlers began to buy lots, and the town began to grow.
-Jacob Heatherington was the builder of the real House That Jack Built, referring to his Mule Jack who pulled the supplies to build the house to the site.
-Upon completion of the house, Jacob led Jack through every room of the house to show Jack what it looked like.

-The first big boost for growth came with the construction of the Central Ohio Railway in 1853, later absorbed by the Baltimore and Ohio, and the Stone Viaduct Bridge (opened in 1871) that carried it to Wheeling, West Virginia.
-The B&O reached Wheeling in January 1853, having started construction at Baltimore, Maryland in 1857.
+The first big boost for growth came with the construction of the Central Ohio Railroad in 1853, later absorbed by the Baltimore and Ohio, and the Stone Viaduct Bridge (opened in 1871) that carried it to Wheeling, West Virginia.
+The B&O reached Wheeling in January 1853, having started construction at Baltimore, Maryland, in 1857.
 It was the means by which the East Coast city, a port on Chesapeake Bay, could connect with western markets and compete with New York City and the Erie Canal.
 Col. John Sullivan campaigned for the connection from Bellaire.
 The town was renamed Bellaire by the railroad company.

 Bellaire had some strategic importance during the Civil War.
 Its location on the Ohio River meant that it was on the border between the state of Ohio (pro-Union) and the state of Virginia (voted to secede from the Union).
 Railroads on both sides of the river added to the strategic significance.
 For these reasons, Camp Jefferson was established in Bellaire as a military training camp, and was often departure point for Union soldiers using the Baltimore and Ohio Railroad to move to the southeast.